What Is a WhatsApp BSP? Business Solution Provider Guide

 A BSP, now officially called a Solution Partner, sits between you and Meta in the billing chain.
 It holds the messaging relationship, invoices you for conversations, and typically adds a margin on top of Meta's rates.

-A WhatsApp Tech Partner operates differently:
+A WhatsApp Tech Provider operates differently:

 Both partner types are Meta approved.
 Both give you access to the WhatsApp Business API.
 Both can provide software tools, automation, and support.